Scholar-Platforms/Submissions/README.md

 # Submissions
 We're taking existing research papers and adding them on-chain in reproducible format.
+[Checkout what we've got so far](https://usescholar.org/research).

 How to contribute?
 Head over to our [Discord](https://discord.gg/tJmw3UdYZV) to get involved.